Non-Parametric Data-Driven Background Modelling using Conditional Probabilities

-Four bins in $m_{\ell\ell\text{j}}$ for events passing the neural network selection are used, where the total normalisation of the ensemble in this region is set equal to the number of background events in the region.
+Ten bins in $m_{\mu\mu\text{j}}$ for events passing the neural network selection are used, where the total normalisation of the ensemble in this region is set equal to the number of background events in the region.
 Additionally, in the $m_{\mu\mu\text{j}}$ blinding region the five most signal-like bins in the neural network output are used, where each neural network output region is defined to contain 2.5\% of the total data, and the normalisation of the ensemble in each region is corrected by the ratio of the normalisation of the data to the ensemble of the events outside the $m_{\mu\mu\text{j}}$ blinding region.
-The two most signal like neural network output bins with $123<m_{\ell\ell\text{j}}<135~\text{GeV}$ are excluded from the definition of the metric to ensure negligible signal contamination, and that it is uncorrelated to the signal region for events passing the MLP selection and a possible nearby validation region.
+The two most signal like neural network output bins with $123<m_{\mu\mu\text{j}}<135~\text{GeV}$ are excluded from the definition of the metric to ensure negligible signal contamination, and that it is uncorrelated to the signal region for events passing the MLP selection and a possible nearby validation region.
 Only the 25\% of events that were withheld from the cGAN training are used in the evaluation of this metric.